Easy Twice Baked Potatoes

 - 1 tablespoon butter, shredded

-- Chopped fresh chives, to garnish, optional
+- Chopped fresh chives or thinly sliced green onions, to garnish, optional

 - Paprika, optional